KouWakai/AudioConvTest/README.md

 clone repository and run 'npm install' , then 'npm start' after run those commands the app will be launched.

 # Usage
-As you can it's really simple
+As you can see it's really simple

 1."Click SELECT WAV FILES" button then file open dialog will be shown,chose your wav audiofile(currently you can just chose one file)